ThiagoKoster/Ling-Prog/README.md

 #IMPORTANT
 Create "keys.txt" file in the project folder with the values of your ConsumerKey,ConsumerSecret,OAuthAccessTokenKey and OAuthAccessTokenSecret each at one line

-To compile use "g++ -Wall main.cpp -o main -ltwitcurl"
+Baixar o curl:
+sudo apt-get install libcurl3 libcurl4-openssl-dev
+baixar biblioteca para json:

-sudo apt install nlohmann-json-dev
+sudo apt-get install nlohmann-json-dev